inatelcrr/A-RoF-Linearization-Dataset/README.md

 ```

 This command will create a folder on your personal computer, which will contain the dataset for all bandwidths.
+Additionally, you have the option to download the dataset as a ZIP file.

 ### File Format: